Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 ### FatalError

-These indicate errors that are so serious that y-cruncher will immediately exit.
+These indicate errors that are so serious that y-cruncher must exit. y-cruncher will pause in a similar manner to [`PauseWarning`](#PauseWarning), but it will exit as soon as you send it a `Continue`.

 The vast majority of these indicate a bug in y-cruncher.
-But there are some legitimate cases where this can happen
+But there are some legitimate cases where this can happen.

 ```
 {